 - If you have active tooth decay or gum disease, your dentist will talk to you about changing your brushing or flossing habits.
 In severe cases, he or she may recommend antibiotics, special mouthwashes, or other dental treatments.
 If your teeth and gums appear healthy, your dentist will recommend that you continue your usual brushing and flossing.

-- Place the brush at a 45-degree angle where the teeth meet the gums.
-Press firmly, and gently rock the brush back and forth using small circular movements.
-Do not scrub.
+Don't scrub.
 Vigorous brushing can make the gums pull away from the teeth and can scratch your tooth enamel.

 Pay special attention to the front teeth and all surfaces of the back teeth.

 - Brush chewing surfaces vigorously with short back-and-forth strokes.

 Disclosing tablets are chewable and will color any plaque left on the teeth after you brush.
 You can buy them at most drugstores.

-- The finger-wrap method: Cut off a piece of floss 18 in.
-(45 cm) to 20 in.
-(50 cm) long.
+- The finger-wrap method.
+Cut off a piece of floss 18 in.
+(46 cm) to 20 in.
+(51 cm) long.
 Wrap one end around your left middle finger and the other end around your right middle finger, until your hands are about 2 in.
 (5 cm) to 3 in.
 (8 cm) apart.

-- The circle method: Use a piece of floss about 12 in.
+- The circle method.
+Use a piece of floss about 12 in.
 (30 cm) long.
-Tie the ends together, forming a loop.
+Tie the ends together to form a loop.
 If the loop is too large, wrap the floss around your fingers to make it smaller.

-Eat a mouth-healthy diet
+- Eat a mouth-healthy diet.